MaksimKarnaukh/DataMining/Assignment1/README.md

 The notebooks are commented and structured in a way that the code is easy to follow.
 The requirements.txt file contains the libraries used in the notebooks.

+At the end of association_rules.ipynb, I experimented with the split male/female dataset, but this wasn't as useful in the end, so it shouldn't be looked at.